Nurou/Nurou/README.md

 - 🎓   &nbsp; Completing a BSc in computer science
 - 🌱   &nbsp; Working at the University of Helsinki as a research assistant
-- 💭   &nbsp; Specialising in UI/UX design
+- 💭   &nbsp; Specialising in UI/UX development

 📫   &nbsp; You can reach me on: [Twitter](https://twitter.com/messages/compose?recipient_id=1075660159882616832) or [Email](mailto:joel.nhn@gmail.com)